-In Book 1 of the Analects, however, it is the disciple Youzi rather than Confucius who explicitly makes this connection when he declares in Chapter II: “A man who respects his parents and elders is not likely to question the authority of his superiors.
+In Book 1 of The Analects, however, it is the follower Youzi rather than Confucius who explicitly makes this connection when he declares in Chapter 2: “A man who shows filial and fraternal devotion is unlikely to question the authority of his superiors.
 Such a man will never provoke disorder.”
-Never afraid to make bold statements, Youzi also goes on to claim that, “Respect for parents and elders constitutes the essence of goodness.”
+Never afraid to make bold statements, Youzi also goes on to claim that, “Filial and fraternal devotion is the root of goodness.”

-While the disciple Zixia doesn’t necessarily draw the same direct connection between filial piety and obedience to authority as Youzi, he certainly sees a correlation between them in Chapter VII, when he describes a “learned man” as one “who devotes all his energy to serving his father and mother, who is willing to sacrifice his life for his ruler.”
+While the follower Zixia doesn’t necessarily draw the same direct connection between filial devotion and obedience to authority as Youzi, he certainly sees a correlation between them in Chapter 7, when he describes a “learned man” as one “devotes himself to serving his parents, dedicates his life to his ruler, and is true to his word with his friends.”

 Confucius, on the other hand, focuses solely on the duties and obligations of a good son towards his parents in life and death when talking about filial piety in Book 1.
-In Chapter VI, he advises: “At home, a young man should respect his parents.”
-“When the father is alive, observe his son’s intentions,” he says in Chapter XI, before continuing, “When the father is dead, watch his son’s conduct.
-If after three years he has not deviated from his father’s path, then he may be called a dutiful son.”
+In Chapter 6, he advises: “A young man should be filial at home.”
+“When the father is alive, observe his son’s intentions,” he declares in Chapter 11, before continuing, “When the father is dead, watch his son’s actions.
+If after three years he has not deviated from his father’s path, then he may be called a filial son.”

-The disciple Zengzi expands on the importance of showing respect to parents when they are dead in Chapter IX when he urges the ruling class to fully observe the funeral and ancestral worship rites: “When the dead are shown proper reverence and the memory of distant ancestors is kept alive, the people’s virtue is at its highest.”
+The follower Zengzi expands on the importance of showing respect to the memory of your deceased parents in Chapter 9 when he urges the ruling class to fully observe the funeral and ancestral worship rites: “When the dead are shown proper reverence and the memory of distant ancestors is kept alive, the people’s virtue is at its highest.”